-Babies get hungry, tired, uncomfortable, and sick just like the rest of us but they have very few tools to let us know.
-We've teamed up with Mommy's Bliss because they are all too familiar with decoding baby woes, to give you a breakdown of some of the most common causes for a grumpy baby and what you can do to help.
+Babies get hungry, tired, uncomfortable, and sick just like the rest of us, but they have very few tools to let us know.
+Here's a breakdown of some of the most common causes of a grumpy baby and what you can do to help.

 1. Could it be hunger?